Activities and sightseeing near Komarna in South Dalmatia

 Half way up to the end of the peninsular at the eastern cost facing Komarna on the mainland you may find a nice beach bar.
 The bar has good, fresh and very tasty mussels at reasonable prices.
 You can also buy them by the kilo and prepare them yourself.

 After the beach, the road starts to move up and through Janjina.
 In Gradina above the village, there is an Illyrian hill-fort.
 Near the church of St. Stephen, there are walls of a Roman villa rustica and burial stones from the 1st century.
 The village has several nice captain houses from the 19th century.

-After having passed through Janjina you pass the road on your left to Trstenik where the famous wine farmer, Mr. Grgic has his cellars and where the catamaran ferry leaves for the national park on Mljet.
+After having passed through Janjina you pass the road on your left to Trstenik where the famous wine farmer, Mr. Grgic has his cellars and where a catamaran ferry may leave for the national park on Mljet (only high season).

 To go to Crkvice turn right into Kuna, go straight ahead and keep right against Crkvice.
 There is a sign on the road.
 After you have turned right the road goes up a little and 1.5 km through a pine forest.

 Then it starts to climb down the north side of Peljesac.
 6.5 km with 23 serpentine turns.
 Cars can only pass each other here at the turns so look out!
 It is common that the car going up should reverse to the previous turn and let the car going down pass.

 At the end of the road, you will be rewarded with a lovely little harbor, a view of the Neretva Estuary and even a clear view to Komarna.